RenYang-home/NTIRE21_VEnh/README.md

 ## Large-scale Diverse Video (LDV) Dataset

 The proposed LDV dataset is used in the NTIRE 2021 challenge.
-It contains 240 videos with diverse categories of content, different kinds of motion and various frame-rates.
+It currently contains 240 videos with diverse categories of content, different kinds of motion and various frame-rates.
+The dataset may be further extended in the future.
 The details of the proposed LDV dataset are discribed in the dataset report:

 > Ren Yang and Radu Timofte, "NTIRE 2021 Challenge on Quality Enhancement of Compressed Video: Dataset and Study", in IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops, 2021. [[Paper]](https://arxiv.org/abs/2104.10782)